 Freshman and Sophomore Years

-You will begin taking nursing courses in the first semester of your freshman year here.
-Clinical begins in a hospital setting in the second semester of the sophomore year, after admission to the nursing major.
+You will begin taking nursing courses in the first semester of your sophomore year.
+Clinical begins in a hospital setting in the first semester of the junior year.

 - 2.75 Overall GPA